This post may contain affiliate links. Read my disclosure.

-But then one month turns into 3… Then 6… Suddenly you can’t remember when your last period was.
+But then one month turns into three, and then six.
+Suddenly you can’t remember when your last period was.
 Is this really ok?

 For thousands of women, this is how hypothalamic amenorrhea (HA) begins.
 And while it happens to many, it’s not normal and can turn into a serious issue.
-The good news is, HA is a condition that often has a clear root cause, and there are things you can do to recover and get your period back.
+The good news is, losing your period often has a clear root cause, and there are things you can do to recover and get your period back.

 What is Hypothalamic Amenorrhea?

-Hypothalamic amenorrhea is a condition where normal menstrual cycles stop due to undereating, over-exercise, or stress (and often due to a combination of all 3).
+Hypothalamic amenorrhea is a condition where normal menstrual cycles stop due to eating too few calories, working out too much, or stress (and often due to a combination of all three).

-Aside from a lack of period, HA is a sure sign your body doesn’t have all the resources it needs to function properly.
-With energy in a deficit, your body will shut down “unnecessary” functions, including your menstrual cycle.
+Aside from not getting your period, HA is a sign your body doesn’t have all the resources it needs to function properly.
+With energy in a deficit, your body will shut down what is considers to be unnecessary functions, including your menstrual cycle.

-A major myth about HA is it only happens to college athletes who exercise hours a day, or those suffering with eating disorders who are dangerously underweight.
+A common myth about HA is it only happens to college athletes who exercise hours a day, or those who are suffering with eating disorders who are dangerously underweight.
 But the truth is it can happen to anyone who winds up in an energy imbalance.

-You don’t have to be underweight according to the BMI chart to develop HA, you just need to be under the weight that is right for you.
-This means even a “healthy” weight can trigger HA if it is too low for your body.
+You don’t have to be underweight according to the BMI chart to lose your period, you just need to be under the weight that is right for you.
+This means even a “healthy” weight can trigger hypothalamic amenorrhea if it is too low for your body.

 In fact, the majority of women I meet who develop HA are very surprised when their period goes missing.
 They think they’re just “being healthy.”
 If this is what happened to you, remember: it’s never healthy to lose your period.
 When your period is missing, it’s a sign that there is some imbalance in your body.